isabella232/journey-optimizer-learn.en/help/subscriptions-and-landing-pages.md

 Learn how to configure subscriptions and create landing pages:

 * Create a subscription list
-* Det-up landing pages to offer subscriptions to or un-subscriptions from a service
+* Set-up landing pages to offer subscriptions to or un-subscriptions from a service
 * Integrate the (un)subscription option in your message
 * Configure relevant journeys.